 A mammogram plays an important role in the early detection of breast cancer because it can show changes in the breast up to two years before you or your doctor detect visible symptoms.
-After the initial mammogram screening, there are additional types of mammograms that a radiologist can use for a more detailed view of your breasts including digital mammography.
+After you have an initial mammogram screening, there are other types of mammograms that a radiologist can use for a more detailed view of your breasts.

-Scheduling a Mammogram
+Scheduling a mammogram

-Advantages of Getting a Mammogram
+Advantages of getting a mammogram

 - You or your doctor found a lump in your breast

 - You have a symptom of breast cancer: skin thickening, nipple discharge or change in breast size or shape

 - Your most recent screening mammogram showed changes in your breast

-- Your breast tissue is very dense or you have breast implants making it hard to screen.
+- Your breast tissue is very dense or you have breast implants making it hard to screen